markduan/browser-extension-what-kind-of-life-do-you-want-to-live/README.md

 # What kind of life do you want to live

-This extension will show a countdown of your life expectancy base on [Actuarial Life Table](https://www.ssa.gov/oact/STATS/table4c6.html)。
+A svelte extension will show a countdown of your life expectancy base on [Actuarial Life Table](https://www.ssa.gov/oact/STATS/table4c6.html)。

 ![Screen shot](./screenshot.png)